NutritionAugust 6, 2024

 Frequently Asked Questions

-Do I need special lab work before changing my diet?
+Do I need lab work before changing my diet?

 You can always start eating more whole foods and fewer processed foods on your own.
 That's a net positive for anyone.
 But if you want to know which specific dietary approach will produce the best results for your body, lab work matters.
 An 80+ biomarker panel reveals inflammation levels, nutrient deficiencies, blood sugar patterns, and hormonal imbalances that all influence which foods will help you most.